anandcsingh/Set.js/README.md

 # Set.js

 Set.js adds set operations to the existing JavaScript array.
-These operations produce a result set which is based on the presence or absence of equivalent elements within the same or seperate arrays.
+These operations produce a result set which is based on the presence or absence of equivalent elements within the same or separate arrays.

 ## Supported set operations
 * [contains](#contains)